phanerka/link-stash/Lediting/Fancy lediting tricks/background layer AKA layer 4.md

 9 (4%)
 # Making of

-wow ive been thinking bout that
-and for now, ive come only one decently good solution
+henrys leditor comes with built-in feature to make layer 4 images.

+unless someone makes a script for krita, idk if there can be better solution.
+## Using filter masks
+- pros: live preview, multilayer support
-the single downside is that it requires krita and it might be a laggy solution for some people also its not precise tbh, might change color transparency by a few %
+- cons: not precise (might change color transparency by a few %), requires krita (it might be laggy for some people)

 create a group where you will do layers
 and apply filter mask to the group "Add.. " -> "Filter mask"